-According to the definition provided by George and Klauss (2000), public policy is "an publicly proclaimed objective that is backed by a sanction," where the sanction can either be a reward or a punishment. "a law, a rule, a statute, an edict, a regulation, or an order" is the shape that "a public policy" can take while it's being implemented as a course of action (or inaction).
-It is possible for public policy to take a variety of various forms, such as non-intervention; regulation, such as via licensing; the encouragement of voluntary change, including by grant aid; and direct provision of public services; among other possible manifestations.
+George and Klauss (2000) define public policy as "an publicly proclaimed objective that is backed by a sanction," where the sanction can be either a reward or a punishment. "a law, a rule, a statute, an edict, a regulation, or an order" is the form "a public policy" can take while being implemented.
+Non-intervention, regulation (through means like licensing), encouragement of voluntary change (through means like grants), and direct provision of public services are all examples of public policy's many conceivable manifestations.

-Geurts (2010) defines public policy as a decision that the government makes in response to a political issue or a public crisis.
-This decision was made in accordance with our standards and ideals.
+According to Geurts (2010), governmental action taken in reaction to a political problem or national emergency is public policy.
+According to our principles, we arrived to this conclusion.
 In order to close the gap that exists between these ideals and standards and a given circumstance, policies are developed.
 When applied in this setting, the term "public policy" always refers to the decisions and acts taken by the government, as well as the goals that serve as the basis for those decisions and activities.
 The decisions and activities of the government that have the best chance of achieving a desired goal are those that are guided by policy.